-During your trip to Bucharest, you should put National Museum of Art of Romania in your Bucharest places to go list.
+During your trip to Bucharest, you should put the National Museum of Art of Romania in your Bucharest places to go list.
 This museum is located in Calea Victoriei, Bucharest.
-The National Museum of Art, or in Romanian it is called Muzeul Național de Artă al României, is housed in the Royal Palace.
+The National Museum of Art, or in Romanian, it is called Muzeul Național de Artă al României, is housed in the Royal Palace.

 This Bucharest museum collection consists of medieval and modern Romanian work of art.
 There are also some international pieces in its collection which were gathered by the royal family of Romania.